hashicorp/consul/website/source/docs/connect/platform/nomad.html.md

     This isn't strictly necessary, but since we won't be connecting directly to this service, we also don't need to register it.
-We recommend registering the source service as well since Consul can then know the health of the target service as well, which is used in determining if the proxy should receive requests.
+We recommend registering the source service as well since Consul can then know the health of the target service, which is used in determining if the proxy should receive requests.

 Next, the "connect-proxy" task is colocated next to the "db" task.
 This is